 Global infrastructure financing needs are vast, estimated to be trillions of dollars annually for the foreseeable future.
 As governments around the world look to secure resources necessary to renew and expand their energy, transportation and other infrastructure assets, they will increasingly look to capital markets and private sector finance to ensure sufficient investment in these vital projects.
 This page provides a centralized source for Moody’s research related to key credit issues concerning these matters.

-US monetary policy tightening is likely to start over the next year, a sign that the recovery in the US economy is solid.
-Meanwhile, most other major central banks are easing monetary policy or maintaining an accommodative stance.
-These changes in monetary policy and, in some cases, continuation of unconventional measures, have significant implications across countries and sectors.
-Moreover, the divergence in the direction of monetary policy in the US and other large economies is unusual and fuels shifts in currency values and capital flows which are also relevant for credit.
+Real interest rates remain in negative territory in the US, Europe, Japan and other advanced economies.
+This accommodative stance and in some cases the use of unconventional measures have significant credit implications across countries and sectors.
+The potential for continued Fed rate increases in the US at a time of lower rates in other large economies will fuel shifts in currency values and capital flows which are relevant for credit.
 This page provides a centralized source for Moody's research related to key credit issues concerning these matters.

 Mid-cap companies and small and medium-sized enterprises (SMEs) are increasingly tapping alternative funding sources to complement bank loans as they look to finance new investments, restructure existing obligations and fund start-up ventures.
 This trend fits within the broader disintermediation of corporate funding, spurred in large part by tighter capital regulations that have led to deleveraging at large banks in many countries.
 As a result, firms in this market segment have sought out a wide variety of alternative sources of funding, ranging from P2P lending to securitizations and other types of structured finance products.
 This shift brings with it new opportunities and challenges, as mid-caps and SMEs benefit from increased funding flexibility, but also must adapt to new demands associated with the development of alternative market infrastructures.
 This page provides a centralized source for Moody's research related to key SME and mid-cap credit trends.